luongtran/ebay-sdk-php/docs/getting-started/basic-usage.rst

 Working with Responses
 ----------------------

 The result of calling a service operation is a **response** object that contains the data returned from the API.
 The SDK uses the raw XML response to assign values to the properties on the response object.
 The type and contents of the object depend on the service operation that was called.
-In this example the object will be an instance of the `DTS\\eBaySDK\\Finding\\Types\\FindItemsByKeywordsResponse <https://github.com/davidtsadler/ebay-sdk-php/blob/master/src/Finding/Types/FindItemsByKeywordsResponse.php>`_ class.
+In this example the object will be an instance of the `LT\\eBaySDK\\Finding\\Types\\FindItemsByKeywordsResponse <https://github.com/davidtsadler/ebay-sdk-php/blob/master/src/Finding/Types/FindItemsByKeywordsResponse.php>`_ class.

 .. code-block:: php